 The consultant oncologist from Beacon Hospital, Dr Tho Lye Mun, shared that one of his former patients, who held a top position in a multinational company, managed to maintain excellent brain function after undergoing Varian TrueBeam radiosurgery.
 “He had stage 4 lung cancer, which had spread to the brain.

 So, we used stereotactic radiosurgery to target the tumour and kill it while avoiding the rest of his brain.
-Thus, he was able to maintain memory, thought processes and function, so he can not only continue to work, but also be able to have a good quality of life with his family,” Dr Tho said.
+Dr. Tho reported that the patient was able to maintain memory, thought processes, and function.
+This allowed the patient to continue working and enjoy a good quality of life with his family.